 Wound-rotor motors are not suitable for either in-phase or neutral delayed transfer.
 They should be isolated and restarted.

-NOTICE This information is the property of Thomson Technology Inc. Permission is hereby given to reproduce this document in this exact form only, without modification of any kind.
+NOTICE This information is the property of Thomson Power Systems Inc. Permission is hereby given to reproduce this document in this exact form only, without modification of any kind.

-Davidson Sales Company represents Thomson Technology, Inc., a worldwide leader in power generation controls.
+Davidson Sales Company represents Thomson Power Systems, Inc., a worldwide leader in power generation controls.
 For questions regarding specialized applications of automatic transfer switches, please contact Davidson Sales Company.
-If you would like to download specifications for Thomson Technology TS850 Series Automatic Transfer Switches, please visit our Products page.
+If you would like to download specifications for Thomson Power Systems TS850 Series Automatic Transfer Switches, please visit our Products page.